WangYan-Good/Note/English/EnglishListening.md

 5. scienties sue **study** lay **down the program** **they can follow**.

    scientists who study Mars have laid down the program that they can follow.

+# 2021.05.12
+1. **the shark** mind go for the endured **fish** **had attack and take** it big write as **the time**.

+   The shark might go for the injured fish you had attacked and take a big bite of you at the same time.

+2. **a** lecture generaly **given to a much** large **group**.

+   a lecture's generally given to a much larger group.

+3. **It's rather hard to find anything for** lost **300 dollars** voluteer.

+   It's rather hard to find anything for less than 300 dollars around here.

+4. **she** found **she should contribute** **the** house of findings.

+   she felt that she should contribute to the household finance.

+5. remeber, honest is the best policy.

+   remember, honesty is the best policy.

+6. the temperature would have to be raised from 16 degree below zero to 15 degree above it.

+   the temperature would have to be raised from 16 degrees below zero to 15 degrees above it.

+7. **I found it is much better to** prase when you base **and not to be** solve when you make miss stack.

+   I found it's much better to praise him when he obeys and not to be so fussy when he makes mistakes.

+8. **Hiding is one of the best way to stay alive**.

+   Hiding is one of the best way to stay alive.

+9. **believe it or not, that's the last thing I'd ever want to do.**

+   Believe it or bot, that's the last thing I'd ever want to do.

+10. **they have been searching the area for hours, but they haven't found anybody else.**

+   they have been searching the area for hours, but they haven't found anybody else.